Diagnosis: Lung Cancer

 Today, Dr. Taylor is cancer free and takes a daily medication recently approved as a targeted therapy for the specific gene mutation of his cancer to reduce the risk of recurrence.

-As he returned to his role treating patients this fall, he continues to adjust to a new post-cancer perspective, and he is ever mindful of the power of present thinking.
+As he returned to treating patients, he continues to adjust to a new post-cancer perspective, and he is ever mindful of the power of present thinking.